amunkharel/ScrabbleWithSolver/README.md

 Press swap again and those tiles will be swapped.
 Swapping might seem weird as it appends the swapped element to the end of the tray but it works perfectly. <br>
 7) After swapping, computer will make its move. <br>
 8) If there is a wildcard, you can get the desired letter by clicking on it.
-On you click the empty wildcard, it will change to 'A'.
+On clicking the empty wildcard, it will change to 'A'.
 Second click it will change to 'B' and so on.
 It stops at 'Z'.
 If you would like to revert to empty tile, please press the undo button.
 You need to change wildcard to desired letter before you start making your move.
 Otherwise, it